midpark/idea-box/sony-ericsson-w660i-remastered.md

 - Gallery/Photos application
 - File manager
 - Terminal emulator (Something like Termux)
+- .JAR application runner (For old games like TowerBloxx, Bounce Tales and more)

 ## Root privileges
 Root access would be disabled by default.